-CISD middle school schedules are organized on an 8-period day.
-Required core courses include Math, English, Science and Social Studies, either on-level or Pre-AP/Honors.
-Depending on grade level, students select 1-3 elective courses.
+CISD middle school schedules are organized on a 5-period day, A/B block schedule.
+Required core courses include Math, English, Science and Social Studies.
+All incoming 6th grade students performing in the 50th percentile on MAP testing will be scheduled in the corresponding subject.